bitovi/academy/src/docker/4-build-and-run-image/build-and-run-image.md

 docker run --name my-container -p 8000:8000 -d my-node-app:latest
 ```
 - `--name my-container` gives our container a friendly name.
 If this is not provided, Docker will name the container for you.
 - `-p 8000:8000` publishes the container's internal port 8000 to our host machine's port 8000.
-This will allow us to access our app from `localhost:8000`
+This will allow us to access the app from `localhost:8000`
 - `-d` runs the container in detatched mode.
 This runs the process as a background process.
 - `my-node-app:latest` specifies what image we want to run.
-If this image does not exist in our local registry, Docker will try and find and download a match from [Dockerhub](https://hub.docker.com/)
+If this image does not exist in our local registry, Docker will try and find and download a match from [Dockerhub](https://hub.docker.com/).

-Running the above command should product output similar to below
+Running the above command should produce output similar to below
 ```
 $ docker run --name my-container -p 8000:8000 -d my-node-app:latest
 71cfe418a26a05bbebb160f541e53c025157dc7ee2c333ab2309c7bc66bb24e3